cgarbin/cgarbin.github.io/_posts/2021-03-21-decision-threshold-effect-on-accuracy.md

 !['Model classification - uncertain](/images/2021-03-21/model-classification-uncertain.png)

-In the example below, the largest probability is for the class "9", but it is not even 50% and the probability for class "4" is not too far behind.
+In the example below, the largest probability is for class "9", but it is not even 50%, and the probability for class "4" is not too far behind.
 The model does not have high confidence in this prediction.